photo: guide's archive

 The Albanian Riding School is the first trip we offer for people who cannot ride horses (yet).
 If you dream of interacting with horses and riding on horseback, but have no riding experience or have only had your first few lessons and want to develop your skills – this trip was created for you.
 In our universe of expeditions and horseback rides, those in Albania occupy a very important place.
 They are among those more demanding ones, both in terms of riding skills and physical fitness.
 We have been working with our Albanian partners for many years, and privately we like each other very much.
 Our partners are absolute horse and equestrian enthusiasts, especially when it comes to trail riding and travelling in the saddle.
 They are very experienced horse guides and fantastic, cheerful and fun people.
 This is the reason why the riding course from scratch, which we were proud to inspire, is taking place in Albania.

 Long-standing instructors and trail riding guides and their brave Albanian horses will give you a powerful dose of knowledge and experience, both during training and exercises on the training grounds and during open terrain rides.
 Over the course of a week, you will cover the absolute basics of horsemanship: safe and proper horse approaching, general rules of behaviour around horses, understanding the nature and behaviour of horses, cleaning, saddling and feeding horses, and even more importantly: interacting with horses.
+The course also focuses strongly on communication between riders and horses and building your confidence around horses and in the saddle.

-As part of the riding lessons, you will learn how to communicate with your horse, how to balance in the saddle, how to “steer” your horse, how to walk and trot, how to go up and down over terrain obstacles, and you will also try your first canter.
+As part of the riding lessons, you will learn how to communicate with your horse, how to gain proper balance in the saddle, how to “steer” your horse, how to walk and trot, how to go up and down over terrain obstacles, and you will also try your first canter.
 Although everything is done in a relaxed and fun way, for beginners this trip will be quite intense in every respect.
 But after all, that’s what it’s all about, isn’t it? 🙂

 Horse riding is a demanding field and there are few shortcuts across it.
 After this trip, you will not become a seasoned rider who embarks on multi-day horse riding trails for advanced riders.
 However, you will gain a very solid foundation that will allow you to develop further as a rider.
 This is the main aim of the Albanian Riding School: to give you the basic knowledge and a solid dose of first riding experience, so that you can develop faster and better as a rider.